rsabhilash/xvcd/README.md

+# xvcd

 This is a daemon that listens to "xilinx_xvc" (xilinx virtual cable) traffic and operates JTAG over an FTDI in either bitbang mode or in MPSSE mode.

 The bitbang mode is the original code with slight modifications with changes to the arguments of the interface functions.
 After building,